 After download, you can go ahead and write the ISO image to a disc or a USB.
 The MANJARO.ISO allows you to try the distro without changing your computer at all, with an option to install it permanently later.
 The ‘Calamares’ installer is well setup allowing beginners to easily set up the distro and giving advanced users all the power to customize all aspects of the installation.

 The boot menu is a bit confusing and surely there is room for improvement.
 After booting into the live medium, you can go ahead and click on Launch Installer in the welcome window.
-You set up your language, location keyboard and the setup your user account details.
+You set up your language, location keyboard and setup your user account details.
 The process is pretty simple and straightforward.

 Polished Desktop Experience